When you’re starting out, a term like ‘stock float’ might seem scary. But it shouldn’t be.

-- low float stocks
+- Low float stocks

-- with news
+- Tickers with recent news

-#8 Never Stop Learning
+#8: Never Stop Learning

 You might realize by now that there are some foundational principles by which I live.
 And I recommend them to all my students.
-One is “never stop learning.”
-There’s always something to learn to be a better trader.
-I still study every day.
+This one is the most important.

-If you look at the top people in any field you’ll see it’s the same — they all keep learning, practicing, and improving.
+If you look at the top people in any field, you’ll see it’s the same — they all keep learning, practicing, and improving.
 Constantly.
-If you want to boost your chances of succeeding at this then you have to keep learning … it’s not even an option.
+If you want to boost your chances of succeeding at this, you have to keep learning … It’s not even an option.

-Every one of my successful Trading Challenge students has that same attitude.** None of them show up and say “I know it all.”
+Every one of my successful Trading Challenge students has that same attitude.
+None of them shows up and says, “I know it all.”

 Think about that.
 It’s why I love my students so much: they’re DRIVEN.